Entrees

 I first made this dish for Katie when we first started dating.
 I knew she had grown up in the Philippines, and wanted to make her something special.
 This recipe is fun because the cooking steps are backwards from a traditional Philipino adobo recipe.
 In the Philippines you typically fry the chicken first, then braise it in vinegar and soy.
 In this version, the chicken is braised first, then fried.
 That way when you serve the chicken with nice crispy skin, rather than with soggy skin.
 It must have been ok because she (eventually) married me.

-🍗 Sam’s California Chicken Burrito (Coming soon!)
+🍗 Sam’s California Chicken Burrito (coming soon!)

 I saw this recipe on Sam the Cooking Guy's YouTube channel.
 He has to be my favorite chef on the planet.
 He cooks on an Evo Affinity outdoor grill.
 I don't have one of those, so I adapted his recipe to cast iron.
 I'm getting ready to move to Mexico.
 Burritos are an American creation, so I'm bringing his recipe with me.